TrackerControl/tracker-control-android/README.md

 Additionally, our in-house blocklist is used, created *from analysing ~1&nbsp;000&nbsp;000 apps*!

+This approach
-This approach *reveals the companies behind tracking* and allows to *block tracking selectively*.
+- reveals the companies behind tracking,
+- allows to block tracking selectively, and
-Our approach also exposes the *purposes of tracking*, such as analytics or advertising.
+- exposes the purposes of tracking, such as analytics or advertising.

-The app also aims to educate about *user rights* under EU Data Protection Law, the GDPR.
+The app also aims to educate about *your rights* under Data Protection Law, such the EU General Data Protection Regulation (GDPR).

 Under the hood, TrackerControl uses Android's VPN functionality, to analyse apps' network communications *locally on the Android device*.